Skip to main content

 True

-The Stringable, Representable, and Formattable traits
+The Stringable, Representable, and Writable traits

 The Stringable trait identifies a type that can be implicitly converted to String.
 The StringableRaising trait describes a type that can be converted to a String, but the conversion might raise an error.
 Any type that conforms to Stringable or StringableRaising also works with the built-in str() function to explicitly return a String.
-These traits also mean that the type can support both the {!s} and {} format specifiers of the String class' format() method.
+These traits also mean that the type can support both the {!s} and {} format specifiers of the String class's format() method.
 These traits require the type to define the __str__() method.

-In contrast, the Representable trait that defines a type that can be used with the built-in repr() function, as well as the {!r} format specifier of the format() method.
+In contrast, the Representable trait defines a type that can be used with the built-in repr() function, as well as the {!r} format specifier of the format() method.
 This trait requires the type to define the __repr__() method, which should compute the "official" string representation of a type.
 If at all possible, this should look like a valid Mojo expression that could be used to recreate a struct instance with the same value.

 The StringRepresentable trait denotes a trait composition of the Stringable and Representable traits.
 It requires a type to implement both a __str__() and a __repr__() method.